 What is capsaicin?

-Miscarriage can occur in any pregnancy.
-Based on the data available, it is not known if capsaicin increases the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if capsaicin increases the chance for miscarriage.

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
+Studies have not been done in humans to see if capsaicin increases the chance for birth defects above the background risk.
 Animal studies do not suggest that capsaicin would increase the chance for birth defects.
-There is not enough human data available to understand if capsaicin could increase the chance for birth defects.

-I take capsaicin.
-Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?
+If a male takes capsaicin, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-Animal studies have not suggested that capsaicin could affect fertility.
-In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have not been done in humans to see if capsaicin could affect male fertility or increase the chance of birth defects above the background risk.
+Animal studies have not suggested that capsaicin could affect male fertility.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.